Jiangshi fiction: Hong Kong cinema

 A number of monster films were produced before the jiangshi boom of the 1980s and the 1990s.
 The earliest concerning vampires is Midnight Vampire (午夜殭屍) directed in 1936 by Yeung Kung-Leung.
 Vampire films were also made in the 1970s, which merged the vampires of Western horror with the martial arts of Hong Kong kung fu films.
 The jiangshi films of the 1980s were a departure from the Dracula-like vampires of its predecessors.
 Cinematic portrayals of jiangshi show the corpses wearing traditional changshan garments with a talisman placed on its head that allows the Taoist priest to control the cadaver.
-The tropes expropriated from Western horror were fewer, but still visibly present.
+The clichés imported from Western horror were fewer, but still visibly present.
 The cloak, a motif from Hollywood's adaptations of Dracula, appears in the jiangshi films Vampire vs Vampire and A Bite of Love.

-Encounters of the Spooky Kind, directed by Sammo Hung in 1980, was the first film based on the jiangshi of Chinese legends and the progenitor of the genre in the Hong Kong film industry.
-The film is an early example of kung fu horror comedy in Hong Kong and the jiangshi of the film are played by martial artists.
+The 1980 film Encounters of the Spooky Kind, directed by Sammo Hung, popularized the production of films based on the jiangshi of Chinese legends in the Hong Kong film industry, though it was not the first.
+As Andrew Heskens of easternkicks.com wrote, "Sammo Hung [...] took the idea of hopping vampires/deceased from The Shadow Boxing (aka The Spiritual Boxer II) and turned it into a phenomenon with Encounter of the Spooky Kind, and things were never the same."
+Encounters of the Spooky Kind is an early example of kung fu horror comedy in Hong Kong and the jiangshi of the film are played by martial artists.
 A sequel, Encounters of the Spooky Kind II, was directed by Ricky Lau in 1990.